There is a lot of noise out there when it comes to reversing fatty liver disease and what you should stop eating.

 Use common sense to decide if the ingredients used are natural or chemicals which are unhealthy!

 – go organic.
-If you can afford organic foods, then go for it!
-Be it fresh vegetables, meat or canned food, if it’s organic, then it’s better than the non-organic type.
+If you can afford it, ,go for it!
+Be it fresh vegetables, meat or canned food, if it’s organic, it’s even better than the non-organic part, as long as it is prepared the right way.
+Many organic products are still unhealthy because they have added sugars, fats and ingredients they shouldn’t have.

 Organic food is not more nutritious according to studies, nor has it any added benefits except from the fact that this type of food is not filled with the pesticides, preservatives and other chemicals that non-organic foods usually have more of (which, for those suffering of NAFLD, is actually a big bonus!)